Click fraud is a major concern for PPC marketers. But there are ways you can do some DIY click fraud blocking.

 Whether it be your competitors trying to sabotage your business by draining your advertising budget or bots and click farms.
+Click fraud has grown into a major problem for anyone running PPC ads.

 First Things First: Internal Reporting